kitsuiwebster/pylol/README.md

 1. Ensure Python is installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).
 2. Install pip, the package installer for Python.

+    To proceed, download the instalation script there: https://bootstrap.pypa.io/get-pip.py Then, navigate to the location of the file.
-    To proceed, open a terminal and run this command:
+    Then, open a terminal and run this command:

     ```sh
     py get-pip.py
     ```

-3. Install `pyautogui` and `Pillow` (used by `pyautogui` for image processing).
+4. Install `pyautogui` and `Pillow` (used by `pyautogui` for image processing).
 You can install these packages using pip:

     ```sh
     pip install pyautogui Pillow